Kyle Richards Reacts To Brutal Jabs From ‘RHOBH’ Husbands Ken Todd & PK Kemsley

 Kemsley, who was clearly referring to Richards’ explosive fight with Vanderpump, quickly claimed his comment was a “joke,” but the Real Housewives of Beverly Hills veteran was not having it.

-“You’re in the same f***ing position,” Kyle fired back at PK of her estrangement from Ken and Lisa.
+“You’re in the same f***ing position,” Kyle fired back at PK of her estrangement from Ken and Lisa, per TooFab.
 “I don’t want to burst your bubble PK, but Lisa’s not talking to you [either].
 I’ve been f**king defending you with the whole [dog situation].”

 Hollywood Life notes that Kyle unloaded about PK Kemsley’s harsh jab in a confessional interview a little later.

 “The whole reason I even got into this situation was speaking up on your wife’s behalf and now, you’re giving me a jab and trying to get back into Lisa and Ken’s good graces?
 Is that what’s happening here?”
-Richards said of PK Kemsley.
+Richards said of PK.

-In an interview on the Bravo TV aftershow, Kyle Richards said PK Kemsley was playing “both sides of the fence” when he threw the unnecessary dig at her.
+In an interview on the Bravo TV aftershow, Kyle said PK was playing “both sides of the fence” when he threw the unnecessary dig at her.

 “It was a jab,” the RHOBH star said, adding that she expected an apology text from Dorit Kemsley’s husband and never got one.

-As for her shouting match with Lisa Vanderpump’s husband Ken Todd a few weeks earlier, Kyle Richards posted to Twitter to remind fans who escalated the conversation into a screaming match.
+As for her shouting match with Lisa Vanderpump’s husband, Ken Todd, a few weeks earlier, Kyle Richards posted to Twitter to remind fans who escalated the conversation into a screaming match.
 Richards also questioned Vanderpump’s major kitchen renovation, which the SUR owner has teased was spawned by the blowout with Kyle in that very room after she decided she couldn’t bear to look at it anymore.

 “I didn’t scream until I was screamed AT,” Kyle wrote of her fight with Ken and Lisa.
 “I was actually very calm for the most part.
 And are we really supposed to believe the entire kitchen is being redone because of me?
 Okayyy…”